debezium/debezium-design-documents/gsoc/div-dev123/Proposal.md

 While exploring Debezium, I realized that even simple CDC use cases require significant setup (Kafka, connectors, and multiple services).
 During my experiments with JBang templates, I also faced practical issues such as port conflicts and having to manually orchestrate different tools.

-These experiences made me feel that there is room for a simpler interface - something similar to tools like Docker or Git, where a few commands are enough to get started.
+When I first tried the MySQL to Kafka tutorial locally, although the documentation was clear, the process itself was quite tedious.
+It took me more than an hour to get everything running, including pulling multiple Docker images.
+I also didn’t fully understand many of the commands I was executing, which made debugging difficult.
+Even after the pipeline was running, observing the CDC events was not very intuitive, as the output was not easily visible.

+As someone interested in contributing, I was willing to push through this, but I feel that a normal user would find this frustrating unless they already have experience with tools like Kafka and Docker.

+This is where I see the value of the CLI:

+- It reduces setup complexity by avoiding the need to manually configure multiple services for basic use cases
+- It speeds up the “first success” experience by allowing users to define and run a pipeline with minimal commands
+- It makes local experimentation easier by removing the dependency on external infrastructure
+- It improves visibility by providing simple ways to view logs and CDC events directly from the CLI

+These improvements make Debezium more approachable for new users, while still being useful for advanced users who want a faster and more scriptable workflow.

-I am particularly interested in improving **Developer Experience (DX)** and building tools that reduce complexity for developers.
+I am particularly interested in improving Developer Experience (DX) and building tools that reduce complexity for developers.
 While I am still building deeper experience in Java frameworks like Quarkus and technologies like GraalVM, I have a strong foundation in programming and have been actively contributing to Debezium to understand its internals.

 This project is an opportunity for me to both contribute meaningfully to an open-source ecosystem and deepen my understanding of systems like CDC pipelines, distributed data flow, and developer tooling.